tanu4419/Crime_Against_Women_2001-2014-India-/README.md

 ![Q4](https://i.ibb.co/Y7Qjvg5/Screen-Shot-2023-07-09-at-9-49-36-PM.png)

 An IMDB score is a widely recognized measure of the overall quality and popularity of a movie or show.
-The top 10 movies and shows stood out for their exceptional IMDB scores, indicating that they are highly regarded by viewers.
-These titles have likely garnered significant acclaim and positive reviews, contributing to their high rankings within the Netflix library.
-Viewers who are seeking quality content would find these selections very appealing.
-On the other hand, the bottom 10 movies and shows had lower IMDB scores.
-While these entries may not have resonated as strongly with audiences, it's important to note that many factors influence these rankings such as individual preferences, weak plot, poor acting, and low-quality production.
-By uncovering the top and bottom performers based on IMDB scores, this project sheds light on the varying levels of audience reception and highlights titles that are likely to be well-received and those that may have room for improvement.
-These findings can provide valuable insights for viewers seeking highly-rated content and can serve as a basis for further analysis and decision-making for Netflix's audience recommendations.
+The top 10 movies and shows stood out for their exceptional

 ## 2. How many movies and shows fall in each decade in Netflix's library?
 ```mysql